stfc/docker-and-gh-actions-for-ml/README.md

 ## About the model

 The model we're wrapping up as part of the workshop is the [distilgpt2 model](https://huggingface.co/distilgpt2), short for "Distilled GPT-2".
-This is a distilled (i.e. smaller) version of the GPT-2 model which is itself a precursor to more recent closed-source models such as GPT-3 and GPT-3.5 (the latter being used for Chat-GPT).
+This is a distilled (i.e. smaller) version of the GPT-2 model which is itself a precursor to more recent closed-source models GPT-3 up to GPT-5.5.